The Yale Tango Fest is offered

 The

+in January 2003.
 Please check our website.
-We have a

-campus, where we hold our weekly practilonga and regular classes with
+We have a charming old ballroom on campus, where we hold our weekly

-visiting instructors and our own teachers.
-In the summer we dance
+teachers.
+In the summer we dance outdoors at several beautiful old

-outdoors at several beautiful old campus locations.
-All our teachers
+campus locations.
+All our teachers and DJsare

-on our website.
-We have about 100
+listed on our website.
+We have about 100 members.
+The vast majority of

 our people are students and young academics, from Yale and neighboring